SilviaMargaritaOcegueda/NFGs/README.md

 <p>If you want to see if our unit tests work for you then do the following:</p>
 <p>><code>npx hardhat test</code></p>
 <p>Now you are probably asking yourself, how do you get our contracts on a test network, yes guessed right, we will explain that to you now:
 first of all you need Meta Mask and Rinkeby.
 You can simply add Meta Mask to your browser.
 Then you need your private key.
-In this Youtube video you can find out how to get it, if you don't know:  https://www.youtube.com/watch?v=dSx14epF1lc</p>
+In this Youtube video you can find out how to get it, if you don't know:  https://www.youtube.com/watch?v=dSx14epF1lc and Here is how you get your private key: https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key</p>
-<p>If you want to see if our unit tests work for you then do the following:</p>
 <p>PRIVATE_KEY=""</p>
 <p>API_URL_RINKEBY=""</p>
 <p>NFT_STORAGE_API_KEY=""</p>